Schedonorus arundinaceus

 Yield Potential and Production Profile

-Performs best in temperature, humid climates.
-Very well suited as a stockpile forage.
-High yields (6-7 tons dm/a) is achievable with high level of management and under ideal climatic conditions.
+Performs best in temperate, humid climates.
+Very well suited as a stockpiled forage.
+High yields (6-7 tons dm/a) is achievable with high level of management and under suitable climatic conditions.
+More than 25% of the cow-calf herds graze tall fescue pastures (Forages, 7th ed.).

 Cultivars